OE-LUCIFER/Webscout/README.md

         print("No search results found.")

 def main():
+    # Prompt the user for a search query
     query = input("Enter your search query: ")

+    # Perform the web search
     results = perform_web_search(query)

+    # Print the search results
     print_search_results(results)

 if __name__ == "__main__":